danielscholl/self-managed-osdu/README.md

 ```

 4. `OSDU_CREDENTIAL_OID`: The OSDU Environment Service Principal's object id.

-> The object id is necessary to be retrieved as the AZURE_CREDENTIALS access level is not enough to retrieve the access token automatically.

 ```bash
 az ad sp list --display-name "osdu-credentials" --query [].objectId -otsv